calpoly-iandunn/csc473/lectures/06-cook-torrance.md

 ## Normalized Distribution

 $$ D $$ is the part of the Cook-Torrance model which defines the shape of the specular highlight.
-There are a lot of choices here.
+It describes the concentration of facets oriented to reflect specularily, e.g. facets for which $$ m == h $$ There are a lot of choices here.
 It may not be surprising that one of the choices is **Blinn-Phong**, that is, we can choose to use the same specular highlight shape as we previously used in the Blinn-Phong reflectance model.